mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 ### Toggle between light and dark mode

 `Experimental_CssVarsProvider` provides light and dark mode by default.
-The provider stores the user selected mode and sync with the browser local storage internally.
-Developers can read/update the mode via the `useColorScheme` API.
+It stores the selected user mode and syncs it with the browser's local storage internally.
+You can read or update the mode using the `useColorScheme` API.

 ```jsx
 import {